 For many families, caring for a parent or elder relative is an honor, but it is also a big responsibility that requires time, attention and dedication.
 A caretaker’s responsibilities do not stop at food, shelter and clothing.
 Depending on the loved one’s health and needs, responsibilities can and often extend into nursing care, rehabilitation and Alzheimer’s and dementia care.

-But some families may be hesitant to opt for a full-time assisted living option.
+But some families may be hesitant to opt for an assisted living nearby.
 However, there comes a time when family members need to travel or their elder loved one requires a change of pace.
 Perhaps the family may be thinking about transitioning their elder into a full-time senior living community because of an onset of Alzheimer’s or dementia requiring 24-hour care by a professional.
 That’s where respite care comes in, and it is an excellent option worth exploring.

 Respite care, often referred to as ‘the gift of time,’ is a wonderful way to get your feet wet with the whole assisted living experience, a kind of ‘try it before you buy it’ approach.